pajus1337/Eggdrop_openAi_Connection/README.md

 ## Script 1: aiConection.tcl ( Eggdrop )

-This script is written in Tcl and serves as the interface between the IRC chat and the OpenAI Chat API.
-It listens for messages in the chat and sends them to the API for generating a response.
+This script is written in Tcl and serves as the interface between the IRC bot ( eggdrop ) and the OpenAI Chat API ( python @ linux ) It listens for messages in the chat and sends them to the API for generating a response.
 The generated response is then displayed back in the chat.

 ## Script 2: OpenAIChatAPI.py